-6 ways that that travel bloggers can have a holiday, enjoy it, and leave the laptop behind!
+6 ways that that travel bloggers can have a holiday

-The first thing most people think when you tell them you’re a travel blogger, is that your life must be one big constant adventure of travelling and living an epic dream of an existence.
+The first thing most people think when you tell them you’re a travel blogger, is that your life must be one big constant adventure of traveling and living an epic dream of an existence.

 In actual fact, the term ‘travel blogger holiday’, is in essence, an oxymoron.

 The reality is, that while there are many perks to being a travel blogger, there’s never a moment when you feel you can truly switch off.

-From organising the next trip, to attending travel blogger events, and actually getting to write the content itself, there’s really little rest in our world.
+From organizing the next trip, to attending travel blogger events, and actually getting to write the content itself, there’s really little rest in our world.

 Most people wrongly assume that every trip a travel blogger takes is a holiday, which I can totally confirm is a fallacy.
 Once you enter the world of the travel blogger, the word holiday can easily become a non-existent one.